-Make these Ballard-inspired clay feather ornaments for your Christmas tree.
-This copycat version is much cheaper than the real thing.
-Plus, you can customize these handmade clay ornaments in the sizes and colors that will match with your theme.
+Make these clay feathers for your Christmas tree!
+These fun ornaments are easy to make and only require a few supplies.
+Plus, you can customize these handmade clay ornaments in the sizes and colors that will match your Christmas decor theme!

 - Toothpicks